-Edo 2020: Five mini-stadia ready for National Sports Festival - THISDAYLIVE
+Edo 2020: Five Mini-stadia Ready for National Sports Festival - THISDAYLIVE

 Recall that as part of preparation to host the National Sports Festival Games, Governor Godwin Obaseki commissioned the secretariat complex for the event, a world-class edifice to serve as the coordinating venue for the competition which holds in different venues across Edo State.

-Also, physical infrastructure needed for the games are being completed at the Samuel Ogbemudia stadium with base for the track being laid, as the football pitch is ready.
-Work at the lawn tennis section is completed, while the swimming pools are being furnished.
+Also, physical infrastructure needed for the games are being completed at the Samuel Ogbemudia Stadium with base for the track being laid, as the football pitch is ready.
+Work at the tennis section is completed, while the swimming pools are being furnished.